 - Versatile recipe.
 Leftover roasted asparagus and carrots can be used in omelets, grain bowls, stir-fry, salads, and soups.

-- Asparagus Asparagus contains chromium, folate, vitamin A, vitamin C, vitamin E, vitamin K, and fiber.
+- Asparagus Contains chromium, folate, vitamin A, vitamin C, vitamin E, vitamin K, and fiber.
 Asparagus is also known to be a good source of prebiotics.
 Prebiotics have been shown to be good for human health.

-- Extra Virgin Olive Oil Olive oil is rich in healthy monounsaturated fats.
+- Extra Virgin Olive Oil Rich in healthy monounsaturated fats.

-Here’s a quick overview of the steps to make this soup.
-For the full list of ingredients and instructions, scroll down to the recipe
+Here’s a quick overview of the steps to make these easy roasted veggies.
+For the full list of ingredients and instructions, scroll down to the recipe.

-- Prepare asparagus.
+- Prepare asparagus and.
 Two different methods of how to prepare asparagus are described below.

-- Lay asparagus in a single layer on a baking sheet and drizzle with olive oil.
+- Lay asparagus and carrot strips in a single layer on a baking sheet and drizzle with olive oil.